laprej/laprej-www/courses/rpi-csci-4220-2018-spring.md

 | 4/27      |
 | 5/1       | Overflow Days

-### Schedule of Projects and altered class days
+### Schedule of Assignments and altered class days

-* Project 1 out on Thursday, February 16th, due February 27th.
+* Assignment 1 out on Thursday, February 16th, due February 27th.
-* February 21st, Monday schedule, we have class.
+* February 20th, Monday schedule, we have class.
-* Project 2 out on Monday, February 27th, due March 9th.
+* Assignment 2 out on Monday, February 27th, due March 9th.
-* Project 3 out on Monday, March 20th, due April 3rd.
+* Assignment 3 out on Monday, March 20th, due April 3rd.
-* Project 4 out on Monday, April 3rd, due April 17th.
+* Assignment 4 out on Monday, April 3rd, due April 17th.
-* Project 5 out on Monday, April 17th, due May 1st.
+* Assignment 5 out on Monday, April 17th, due May 1st.

 ### Grading and Other Class Policies

-*  70%: 5 programming projects (14 points each)
+*  72%: 6 programming projects (12 points each)
-*  30%: In-class quizzes (Thursdays)
+*  28%: In-class quizzes (Thursdays)

 **We will also be using Submitty (AKA the homework server).
 Details will follow on Piazza.**